 For obvious reasons, I wanted to avoid cutting the connection cable between the command station and the remote control.
 I will therefore use a female DIN socket and a male DIN plug to connect these devices to the radio modules.

-For this provisional test, the power supplies, 12 V for the remote control and 5 V for the module, are made with existing ressources: a 12 V power supply and a 4.5 V battery or a coupler for three 1.5 V batteries.
+For this provisional test, the power supplies, 12 V for the remote control and 5 V for the module, are made with existing resources: a 12 V power supply and a 4.5 V battery or a coupler for three 1.5 V batteries.
 There is nothing else to do except to connect the 5-pin DIN socket to the module and the power supplies, and of course to connect the remote control to this base.

 Here, the radio module power supply is taken from that of the XpressNet bus (12 V) thanks to a voltage regulator LM7805, largely oversized, but convenient for wiring “in the air”, as will be seen below.

 Here is a view of the connections to be made on the central side.
 It can be seen that the voltage regulator is simply connected to a three-terminal block.
-On the radio module side, I made a connector with a 2.54 mm pitch pin strip: it is first soldered to a piece of pelletized printed circuit, then one pin out of two is cut off, because the module’s terminal block pitch is 5 mm.
+On the radio module side, I made a connector with a 2.54 mm pitch pin strip: it is first soldered to a piece of prototyping board, then one pin out of two is cut off, because the module’s terminal block pitch is 5 mm.
 This allows a much faster and safer connection / disconnection — less risk of connection error — than with flying wires, should the module be reprogrammed as described on the previous page.
 And this case took place a few times (to stay modest)…

 The cable with a DIN plug (badly closed I notice) is taken from a USB cord that we begin to be provided in abundance.
-This is almost ideal, since it has the same wire colors as the XpressNet bus, except white instead of yellow.
+This is almost ideal, since it has the same wire colours as the XpressNet bus, except white instead of yellow.

 Besides, on the USB / RS485 adapter side, I have provided the same connector.
 And remote control side as well.